Practical advice and local knowledge to help you prepare for your visit or move to Mexico.

 Clock / Time Changes in Mexico

 In 1996, Mexico decided to change its clocks in the fall and spring of each year.
 Before this time, clocks were never changed in Mexico.

-Mexican clock-time date changes may not be synchronized with those of the US & Canada and Europe, so check this year’s clock-time change date schedules in the spring and the fall for precise date information about when clock-time will be altered.
+Although Mexico’s Central Time zone moves its clocks, other time zones or States in Mexico don’t—or move them at different times.
+Also, the dates on which Mexican clock-time changes may not be synchronized with those of the USA & Canada and Europe, so check this year’s clock-time change date schedules in the spring and the fall for precise date information about when clock-time will be altered.

 See Blog: When Night Doesn’t Fall

 Mexico’s State of Sonora does not observe DST Protocol